-Our weekly, Sunday morning worship starts at 11:00am (and lasts a little longer than an hour).
+Our weekly, Sunday morning worship starts at 10:00 am in the summer (and lasts a little longer than an hour).
 Worship at Dumbarton is informal, participatory, creative and inclusive.
 When you arrive at church in Georgetown, greeters will welcome you, show you to the Sanctuary and provide you with a name tag and bulletin.
 If you are joining us by zoom, you are welcome to turn your camera on or off, and use the chat to interact with one another.

 Our worship service follows a typical pattern of Christian worship with hymns/songs, readings, prayers, a time for all ages, a sermon, offering and, on the first Sunday of the month, Holy Communion.
 In the United Methodist Church we have an open table for communion, which means all are welcome to participate.

 We use non-gendered language for God in our prayers, hymns and reading of scripture.
 Our liturgy celebrates the diversity of the human community because we believe that God transcends human constructs and all creation bears the image of the divine, and we want our worship to reflect those beliefs. [include link to sample worship bulletin]